kelseamann/semantic-UI/README.md

 - Accordion, ActionList, Alert, Avatar

 **Components with Generic Inference:**
-- All other PatternFly components (Breadcrumb, Tabs, Popover, Tooltip, Wizard, etc.)
+- All other PatternFly components (Breadcrumb, Tabs, Popover, Tooltip, Wizard, TextInputGroup, Timestamp, Title, ToggleGroup, Toolbar, TreeView, Truncate, etc.)
 - Uses heuristics and fallbacks to provide reasonable defaults
 - Still adds all 7 standardized attributes

+> **📖 Complete Component List**: See [All Components Reference](./codemod/ALL_COMPONENTS_REFERENCE.md) for the full list of 150+ supported components with all attribute values.

 **Components We Skip:**
 - Static components without meaningful variants, states, or interactive behavior